pkirkham/pkirkham.github.io/_posts/analysis/2026-02-08-viscosity-lucas.md

 ### Binary Mixtures

 Binary mixtures can exhibit unexpected behaviours.
 In moving from 100% mole fraction of one component in a binary mixture to the other, the viscosity does not always follow a monotonic trend.
 That is to say, the viscosity can increase and then decrease, and vice versa.
-Various binary mixture measured viscosity data is compared against the implemented Chung method using data taken from Poling et al (2004) as shown in Figure 3 below.
+Various binary mixture measured viscosity data is compared against the implemented Lucas method using data taken from Poling et al (2004) as shown in Figure 3 below.
 All data is measured at atmospheric pressure.

 The Lucas method is able to capture the non-monotonic behaviour of the Ammonia-Hydrogen binary mixture, and has good predictive capability for Methane-Propane at different temperatures.
 However, it is noted that the prediction of the methane-propane binary mixtures is inferior to that of the Chung et al method.

 As a comparison the Jossi, Stiel and Thodos (JST) method (as used in Lohrenz-Bray-Clark) is also shown on these charts.
-For binary mixtures that do not contain nitrogen, the Chung method outperforms the JST method.
-With binaries that contain nitrogen, this relative performance is reversed, and JST is the more accurate method (although both methods are actually quite close for Nitrogen-Carbon Dioxide).
+The JST method is generally similar in performance to the Lucas method, with the exception of the Ammonia-Hydrogen binary where JST does not capture the change in viscosity vs composition accurately.

 <figure>
 	<a href="{{ site.url }}/images/Analysis/viscosity-modelling/viscosity-figure13.png" data-lightbox="image-3" data-title="Binary mixture viscosity prediction performance of Lucas (1980) against binary mixture measured data from Poling et al (2004).">